Ronin1702/Employee-Tracker/README.md

 # Employee Tracker 3000 [![GPLv3](https://img.shields.io/static/v1.svg?label=📃%20License&message=MIT&color=important)](./LICENSE)

-A command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+A simple command-line application to manage a company's employee database,  with functionalities such as view, update and delete departments, roles, and employees.

 ## Table of Contents